Three masters recall their four decades as teammates from a strong New Jersey chess club.

 In this groundbreaking work, award-winning chess coach and author Frisco Del Rosario shines a long-overdue light on this neglected aspect of Capablanca’s record.
 He illustrates how the Cuban genius used positional concepts to build up irresistible king hunts, embodying the principles of good play advocated by the unequaled teacher, C.J.S.
 Purdy.
 The author also identifies an overlooked checkmate pattern – Capablanca’s Mate – that aspiring attackers can add to the standard catalogue in Renaud and Kahn’s The Art of the Checkmate.
 As Del Rosario shows, Capablanca has inspired not only generations of players, but also many of the classics of chess literature.

-The rivalry of reigning World Champion Magnus Carlsen and Fabiano Caruana began 2010 in the Dutch village Wijk aan Zee.
-Since then, they have crossed swords 55 times - in classical, rapid and blitz chess.
-All their games against each other are annotated in this book, with a special focus on the decisive classical games.
+The rivalry of reigning World Champion Magnus Carlsen and Fabiano Caruana began 2010 in the Dutch village Wijk aan Zee and culminated in the World Chess Championship 2018.
+Over the past years, they have crossed swords 71 times: In classical, rapid and blitz chess.
+All their games against each other - including the thrilling World Championship match - are thoroughly annotated in this book.

 In 2013 chess returned to world headlines.